toptensoftware/JsonKit/readme.md

-# PetaJson
+# JsonKit

-PetaJson is a simple but flexible JSON library implemented in a single C# file.
+JsonKit is a simple but flexible JSON library implemented in a single C# file.
 Features include:

 * Standard JSON parsing and generation
 * Supports strongly typed serialization through reflection or custom code